molangning/bypass/README.md

 ## Mirrors
 [Link 1](https://squigglysilentkey.testaccount413.repl.co/bypass)

+## Help this project

+We need more usage data and users for this project so please share this to your friends.

 ## About this project

 A simple redirector hack that should work on Singapore school iPads that have Mobile Guardian installed.